 Overall, the purchasing property is similar to that of the US/Canada but has differences.

 First, you can begin your property search on your own or with the help of a real estate agent.
 Buying a house in Costa Rica often involves a bit more footwork than the usual internet scrolling most of us are used to.

-Once you’ve seen some listings that you’re interested in, take the time to visit the property.
+Once you’ve seen some listings that interest you, take the time to visit the property.
 Either check it out on your own or with your agent and make sure you do a thorough run-through.

 The closing period is usually 30-60 days from signing the purchase-sale agreement.
 If you need financing, it’s best to arrange this through a bank in your home country.
 Make sure to arrange your wire or money transfer well before the closing date in case your Costa Rican bank accounts have a holding period.

 Your real estate attorney will then officially close the deal.
 Woohoo!
 Hiring a reputable real estate attorney who is also a Costa Rican notary public is a good idea.
 They have access to the national registry and are the only ones who can record purchases in the registry.